Use Frames | Use Drop-Down Menu

 Joseph and Margaret Knox

-Photograph Courtesy of Ethel and Edith Kox
+Photograph Courtesy of Ethel and Edith Knox

 The B.C.
 Electric Railway, completed in 1910, divided what came to be Yarrow: "Yarrow Proper" west of the tracks up to Boundary Road, the "Vedder River Flats" east of the tracks and north of Vedder Mountain up to the Vedder River, and "Majuba Hill" south of the tracks on Vedder Mountain.
 Affectionately or derisively depending on one's point, the Vedder River Flats were known locally as "The Bush."
 Today, properties on Majuba Hill are prized for their views; then, settlers preferred the productive farms on the plain of Yarrow and Sumas Prairie.